#PhilstarPicks: Increase productivity and beat summer slump with 8 items under P500.

 - Akari rechargeable fan: BUY HERE FOR P495.

 Summer is fast approaching, and so does the difficulty of keeping yourself inspired and motivated to work under crazy hot weather.
 But while the upcoming days might be unbearable, we cheer you on with these #PhilstarPicks which we hope will help you rise to the occasion!
-What's more, add to cart and purchase during Shopee's Mega Shopping Sale from 3.3 to 3.15.
+What's more, add to cart and purchase all these good finds during Shopee's Mega Shopping Sale from 3.3 to 3.15.

 Editor's Note: #PhilstarPicks is a curated shopping guide by our staff.
 If you buy products through links in this article, we may earn an affiliate commission.